Co-Founder, Senior Science Advisor - Young Scientists Tanzania

 Kamugisha has worked on establishing Young Scientists Tanzania since 2009 when first introduced to the idea by Joseph Clowry.
 He later studied at Maynooth University in 2010 and gained firsthand knowledge about all aspects of the Young Scientist project in Ireland and Science for Development.
 While in Ireland, Kamugisha worked with students presenting projects for the Irish exhibition and witnessed the transformational power of the project.
 He has been a strong advocate in highlighting the Young Scientist’s ability to create a much needed science culture in secondary schools in Tanzania.
 In 2011 with Joseph Clowry he co-founded YST Ltd. As Executive Director of YST, he says his proudest moment was seeing the highly successful staging of first ever Young Scientists Tanzania exhibition at the Diamond Jubilee Hall in October 2012.

-Finance Consultant, Young Scientists Tanzania
+Project Manager, Young Scientists Tanzania

 Nabil has gained from his 11 years of experiences from various industry sector range from Travel, IT and Education/Publishing, Community Development NGO.
 The exposure has instilled the required skills and expertise in the fields of Finance, Management, Operations and Logistics.